 Folks in the Springfield area have been trying to make the Lincoln era come alive since the 1930s, when New Salem was built.
 Later we got docents at Lincolns' home dressed up as their neighbors and, in 2005, a Lincoln robot at the new Presidential library.
 In between, tourists were given a high-tech sound-and-light show that would use flashing lights and music and portentous prose to make bored tourists feel as if they were in 1850s Springfield, when all they really wanted was to be in a restaurant in 1970s St. Louis.

 The show bombed.
-When I wrote about it again in 1981 it wasn't quite dead, leaving Springfield's Lincoln-minded elites faced the same dilemma as any the family that can't quite bring themselves to pull the plug on a decrepit aunt.
+When I wrote about it again in 1981 it lingered embarrassingly, leaving Springfield's Lincoln-minded elites faced the same dilemma as any the family that can't quite bring themselves to pull the plug on a decrepit aunt.
 The show was kept alive by artificial means in the form of state money, playing to ever-dwindling crowds; so inconspicuous a presence did it become that no one quite remembers when it was finally shut down.

 There are some things you can't get people to watch even when they're free.
 City council meetings are one, the summer sound and light show at the Old State Capitol apparently is another.
 The trustees of the Illinois State Historical Library, which runs both the old statehouse and the sound and light show which plays there, are considering paring the schedule of performances for the half-hour electronic display from seven to four nights a week—partly, they say, because they haven't enough money and partly because not enough people are showing up to watch it.